lamsalsamip1/Data-Structures-and-Algorithms-/README.md

 # Data-Structures-and-Algorithms-
-Data Structure and Algorithms lab work in C
+Data Structure and Algorithms lab work in C, according to the syllabus of BSc.CSIT - TU